Italy's Prime Minister Quits As COVID-19 Response Splits Coalition Government

 This puts increasing pressure on squabbling politicians to reach a compromise.

-"We have not resolved in Italy the issue of political stability," says D'Alimonte.
+"We have not resolved in Italy the issue of political stability," D'Alimonte says.
 "This is another example of the malaise of the Italian political system."